What is it?

 But cars are a lifestyle choice these days as much as they are a means of getting about, and the 500 looks wonderful where so many cars in this segment are drab.
 You can go sensible diesel through insane turbocharged Abarth, and whichever powerplant you choose, you can customise the car into your very own multicoloured mania.
 It’s a lot of fluff whereas the Panda is solid substance, but the 500 does inject a strong dose of joy into the backside of humdrum.

 Sadly short of the agility and involvement we all so desperately wanted it to have, the 500 is no match for its obvious retro rival, the Mini.
-Even in Abarth trim, it lacks the poise and grip that makes the Cooper so compelling, with the driver sat too high and removed from both chassis and tarmac.
-Having said that, it’s a relatively light hatch with a short wheelbase and plenty of poke in the right spec, so it was always going to be fun.
+Even in Abarth trim, it lacks the poise that makes the Cooper so compelling, with the driver sat too high and feeling removed from both chassis and tarmac.
+Having said that, it's a relatively light hatch with a short wheelbase and plenty of poke in the right spec, so it was always going to be fun.
 The engine to best complement this is the two-cylinder TwinAir, which has reasonable go, bags of character and the economy to match.
-Thrash it through the rev range for a day, and you’ll still see the sort of mpg most warm hatches can only dream of.
+At least on paper.
+Thrash it through the rev range for a day, and you're likely to find that you'll have been doing late 40s, rather than 68.9mpg.
+Still, you'll have had fun in the process, and that's what matters.

 On the inside